 Factors That Affect Car Accident Claims

-The amount of damages awarded in a car accident claim usually vary based upon the severity of injuries suffered by the people involved in the crash.
+The amount of damages awarded in a car accident claim usually varies based on the severity of injuries suffered by the people involved in the crash.
 The amount of time off work and the severity of damage to vehicles and equipment can also influence a car accident claim and award.

 The doctrine of comparative negligence says that if an involved driver is found to be partially at fault for an accident, their claim award will be reduced based on the amount of comparative fault they are found to have.
 For example, if a person is found to be 30 percent responsible for an accident, their award would be reduced by 30 percent at the end of the claim process.